These features are available to Ontraport Plus accounts and above.

 Check out the video about how to use color fields to learn more.

 You can use Deals and Companies for many business types and models.
 Here’s just one example.

 - Let’s say you have a form where people can request a quote for your business.
 On this form are fields for Contact Name, Company, and a “Deal Name.”
 When that form is submitted, Ontraport will create a contact, company and the deal — with the relationships between the three records automatically set up.
 (Note: this form must be created under your Deals object.)

-- In addition to creating the three records, the form submission will trigger a campaign to update the deal’s field “Sales Stage” to equal “New Prospect.”
+- In addition to creating the three records, the form submission will trigger your automation to update the deal’s field “Sales Stage” to equal “New Prospect.”
 Then, in Card View, you will be able to see this new quote request under the “New Prospect” column.